 Advice servicesAs a member of NGS, you have access to our dedicated advice services.
 Our expert advice team can help you make sense of your finances, and guide you to achieving the goals you have, whether big or small.
 Find out more

 NGS must have your tax file number to accept after-tax contributions.

 Eligible personal super contributions were or are to be made to your super account during the 2021/22 financial year.

 Your total annual income is assumed to meet the definition of ‘total income’ for the co-contribution eligibility test and income for the spouse tax offset eligibility test, which is the sum of the following with nil allowable business deductions:

 - your assessable income for the financial year

 - your reportable fringe benefits total for the financial year and

 - your total reportable employer super contributions for the financial year.

 In addition, you must also meet the following conditions:

-- you must have had a total superannuation balance less than $1.6m on 30 June 2020.
+- you must have had a total superannuation balance less than $1.7 million on 30 June 2021.